AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 TransPeriods:     3

 # Saves the transient outputs if true (boolean)
-# The snapshots will be saved in RootDir + ResultsDir + TransientSnapshots_i
+# The snapshots will be saved in RootDir/ResultsDir/TransientSnapshots_i
 TransSave:        false

 # Saves the snapshots every "TransSaveMod" number (integer)